TejBirringTM/wsd-proxy-test/docs/TESTING.md

 The `<project root>/scripts` directory holds Bash scripts to emulate proxies on the local machine using Docker.

-* `install-proxy-image.sh` installs the Proxy container image from the included tarball – please do not move the tarball!
+* `install-proxy-image.sh` installs the Proxy container image from the tarball (`wsd-proxy-test.tar`) in this directory.
+The tarball is not included by default and would need to be downloaded and placed in the directory before this script can be used.
+This is because the Git repository currently does not archive the file; Git LFS could be used in the near future to achieve this.

 * `start-proxies.sh <#>` instantiates the said # of proxy containers on the local machine, producing a `proxies.txt` file (of proxy addresses) in the working directory from which the script is called.